Henry John Cody: Minister of Education

-Academic life
+Within a week of his by-election victory, Cody left Toronto for a foreign trip to London on the invitation of the Canadian Lord Beaverbrook, who was serving as Britain's Minister of Information.
+Crossing the Atlantic during wartime was a dangerous affairs requiring complex manoeuvres, his sail from New York to England alone took up 13 days.

+During his short tenure as minister, complete the passage of a number of policy setting legislations (some were started by his predecessor), most notably for compulsory school attendance for all youth between eight and sixteen, empowering the establishment of a college of education.

+With the cooperation agreement with the Liberals having expired, Premier Hearst called an election for October 20, 1919.
+Cody was one of four Conservative incumbent that were returned by acclamation in that election, which left him free to campaign for other Conservative candidates.
+It was however a catastrophic election for the Conservatives.
+The party was divided over prohibition, with the Premier and Cody's friend Ferguson holding diverging positions.
+For the first time in Ontario history the incumbent government failed to form government or opposition, and the Premier losing his own seat.

+Having lost 59 of their 84 seats, the Conservative were rendered to third place.
+Despite his close friend Howard Ferguson having assumed interim party leadership (and would later in that year handily win the permanent leadership), Cody resigned his seat on March 3, 1920, to return to the church full time.

+University of Toronto

 Cody maintained a great interest in the University of Toronto throughout his life.
 He was a member of the Royal Commission on the University of Toronto which reported in 1906, and later was the Chairman of the Royal Commission on University Finances that reported in 1921.
+Ferguson advocated his candidacy for the university's presidency as early as 1906 in succession of James Loudon.
+Cody was shortlisted but the post went to Robert Falconer, an incumbent education administrator, that year.

-In 1917 he was appointed a member of the University of Toronto's board of governors, and from 1923 to 1932 served as Chairman.
+In 1917 he was appointed a member of the University of Toronto's board of governors, and from 1923 to 1932 served as chairman.

 He would later become President of the university in 1932, and then its Chancellor in 1944.

 Honours

 He was made a Companion of the Order of St Michael and St George in 1943.

 Cody's son, Maurice, has a K–6 school named after him in Toronto.
 At the University of Toronto Schools, the Cody house in the intramural house system is named in his honour.